 Tara Mountain continues to abound untouched nature which makes it extremely attractive during the summer months.
 It is an ecologically preserved natural environment that is In 1981 she was granted the status of a national park.
 Tara National Park is abundant with archaeological sites dating from the Middle Ages.
 Hiking lovers are also available 120 km of hiking trails, whose active tour requires the use of a hiking map and complete equipment.

-Tara is a mountain rich in clean lakes, so in terms of its waters, they stand out Zaovinsko and Perućačko jezero.
-The Peruvac lake covers the Tara mountain and represents one of the trademarks of nearby Bajina Bašta.
-Very suitable for fishing and swimming, it offers very wide possibilities for resting with water in a mountainous setting.
+Tara is a mountain rich in clean lakes, so in terms of its waters, they stand out Zaovine and Perucac Lake.
+Perucac Lake covers the Tara Mountain and it is one of the symbols of nearby Bajina Bašta, and very suitable for fishing and swimming, it offers very wide possibilities for resting with water in a mountainous setting.